bluedeck/system-simulator-3/README.md

-CC-BY-SA 4.0 and GPL.

-When redistributing, you must use both licenses.
+# LICENSE

+Software contained in this package is released under the following license(s):

+- CC-BY-SA-NC 4.0

+If more than one licenses are listed above, you have to include all licenses when redistributing.

+Contact author for authorization for commercial use if an Non-Commercial (NC) clause is included in the above licenses.

-author: <bluedeck@outlook.com>
+Author: <bluedeck@outlook.com>